Of Course Chrissy Teigen's Birth Announcement Turned Into a Twitter Feud About Pizza

 When Chrissy Teigen announced the birth of her baby boy on Twitter, we highly doubt she anticipated that it would incite a heated discussion about pizza.

-In true Teigen fashion, the model used the social media platform to reveal that she and John Legend had welcomed their baby boy into the world late Wednesday night.
+In true Teigen fashion, the model used the social media platform to reveal late Wednesday night that she and John Legend had welcomed their baby boy into the world.
 “Somebody’s herrrrrrre!” the model tweeted, followed by two baby bottle and smiley hugging face emojis.

 Many users took the opportunity to offer their congratulations to the couple but others had their own agenda, and it had absolutely nothing to do with babies.